jasp402/js-packtools/docs/en/api/v1/validateYear.md

 ?> Can be current year or spend the year to validate

-!> Can be current year or spend the year to validate

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **date** | `string/object` | `` | __ |